frezcirno/ooddiitt/docs/notes/src/building_klee.md

-# How to build KLEE
+cd ..# How to build KLEE

 This is a collection of our notes about the installation of [KLEE](https://klee.github.io/).
 This document contains a step by step recipe for building KLEE and its dependencies.